baranadm/fridge-emptier/README.md

 # fridge-emptier

-Service lets user write down ingredients from it's fridge, and ingredients that user does not like.
-The service then searches for recipies that contains every ingredient from user's fridge, and does not contain unliked ingredients.
-User can view ingredients, summary and instructions of recipe.
-Recipe has origin URL, image URL, summary, ingredients, instructions.
+Service lets user write down ingredientDTOS from it's fridge, and ingredientDTOS that user does not like.
+The service then searches for recipies that contains every ingredientDTO from user's fridge, and does not contain unliked ingredientDTOS.
+User can view ingredientDTOS, summary and instructions of recipe.
+Recipe has origin URL, image URL, summary, ingredientDTOS, instructions.
 User can save recipies to favourites, delete and list-view them.

 When user adds a recipe to favourites, it then is saved to database as an entity.